-A. The applicant has, through investigation, planning and programming, demonstrated the soundness and economic viability of the proposal, the fact that it will result in a safe, functional and attractive development, and the ability to carry out the project as proposed.
+A. The applicant has, through investigation, planning and programming, demonstrated the soundness and economic viability of the proposal, the fact that it will result in a safe,

-- B. The proposal complies with transportation and public utilities requirements that are relevant to the property or properties upon which that development proposal is located and to the off-site facilities and services which are affected by the proposal, and all implementing ordinances of the city in terms of location and general development standards, except those for which a specific deviation has been approved under Section 17.100.080. - C. The proposal will accrue benefits to the city and the general public in accordance with Section 17.100.010 (Purpose) by meeting the purposes sufficient to justify any necessary modifications to the zoning district. - D. The project will satisfactorily take care of the traffic it generates by means of adequate off-street parking, access points and additional street rights-of-way improvements. - E. Proposed development will occur on building sites with less than 20% slope as certified by a surveyor. - F. The property is, or can be supplied at the time of development, with the following types of public facilities that are determined to be sufficient in their condition and capacity to support development of the property as anticipated by the PUD: - 1.
+- functional and attractive development, and the ability to carry out the project as proposed. - B. The proposal complies with transportation and public utilities requirements that are relevant to the property or properties upon which that development proposal is located and to the off-site facilities and services which are affected by the proposal, and all implementing ordinances of the city in terms of location and general development standards, except those for which a specific deviation has been approved under Section 17.100.080. - C. The proposal will meet or exceed the purpose of this chapter and the base zone.
+Any modifications to standards of the base zone shall be justified in accordance with the purpose of the base zone. - D. The project will satisfactorily take care of the traffic it generates by means of adequate off-street parking, access points and additional street rights-of-way improvements. - E. Proposed development will occur on building sites with less than 20% slope as certified by a surveyor. - 1.
+Development on building sites exceeding a 20% slope may be permitted if the applicant meets or exceeds the geologic hazard criteria outlined within the base zone, ensuring that the proposal can be safely developed. - F. The property is, or can be supplied at the time of development, with the following types of public facilities that are determined to be sufficient in their condition and capacity to support development of the property as anticipated by the PUD: - 1.
 Public sanitary sewerage collection facilities. - 2.
 Public domestic water distribution facilities. - 3.
 Storm drainage facilities. - 4.
 Public streets. - 5.
 Parks, recreation, or open space facilities as required in 17.100.090.